Nagari Assembly constituency

-Nagari Assembly constituency is a constituency in Chittoor district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
+Nagari Assembly constituency is a constituency in Chittoor district and Tirupati district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of the seven assembly segments of Chittoor Lok Sabha constituency.

 Gali Bhanu Prakash is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Telugu Desam Party.
 As of 2024, there are a total of 178,530 electors in the constituency.
 The constituency was established in 1962, as per the Delimitation Orders (1962).

 Mandals

 Presently this constituency consists of the following Mandals as per Delimitation Orders, 2008: